Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 - More considerate use of margin and padding: for a lot of elements, margins and padding produces the same visual result.
 Therefore, the code should be more consistent when using those attributes.

 - Keep going back to the purpouse of the site to make design decisions would save time.
 For example: The Website presents a mobile app.
-Therefore, a lot of users view the site on a mobile browser - the site doesn't need to squeeze information on the desktop view, like in the example here of features.html:
+Therefore, a lot of users view the site on a mobile browser - the site doesn't need to squeeze information on the desktop view, like in the following example of features.html:
     ![before vs. after](http://c-ronics.com/course/before-after.png)

 - Another challenge was to design the website *and* write code for the actual App in SWIFT, mostly because the design goals are completely different: